samsquire/ideas4/README.md

 But you don't benefit from the executional skills of deploying and using that software.
 This needs to change.

+This idea is so we subscribe to a practice.
+If you want to use code to drive your configuration that's a decision and something you can build against.
+Or you want to use YAML.

 # 6. Contiguous disk layouter